 On October 26, 2006, our board of directors authorized a grant of 381,090 Stock Appreciation Rights under the 2006 Incentive Plan at an exercise price of \$25.53 to certain of our executive officers and key employees (as discussed above).
 The terms of the SARs are identical in all material respects to those of the 2006 Stock Options, except that the incremental increase in the value of the SARs is settled in cash rather than shares of Novelis' common stock at the time of exercise.
-The SARs are comprised of two equal portions: premium and non-premium SARs.
-Both the premium and non-premium SARs vest ratably in 25% annual increments over the four year period measured from October 26, 2006, and may be exercised, in whole or in part, once vested.
-However, while the premium and non-premium SARs carry the same exercise price of \$25.53, in no event may the premium award shares be exercised unless the fair market value per share, as defined in the 2006 Incentive Plan, on the business day preceding the exercise date equals or exceeds \$28.59.
+The SARs are comprised of two equal portions; premium and non-premium SARs.
+Both the premium and non-premium SARs vest ratably in increments over the four year period measured from October 26, 2006, and may be exercised, in whole or in part, once vested.
+However, while the premium and non-premium SARS carry the same exercise price of \$25.53, in no event may the premium award shares be exercised unless the fair market value per share, as defined in the 2006 Incentive Plan, on the business day preceding the exercise date equals or exceeds \$28.59.
 If the participant retires before October 26, 2007, the SARs will be forfeited.
 If the participant retires on or after October 26, 2007, SARs will continue to vest in accordance with the vesting schedule, but must be exercised no later than the third anniversary following the participant's retirement date.
-In the event of the participant's death or disability, all of the SARs will become immediately vested and exercisable, without regard to the per share price restriction on premium award shares, upon a change in control of the Company.
+In the event of the participant's death or disability, all of the SARs will become immediately vested, but must be exercised no later than the first anniversary following the participant's retirement All of the SARs will become immediately vested and exercisable, without regard to the per share price restriction on premium award shares, upon a change in control of the Company.